Vishal-jain-01/Vishal-Jain-Portfolio/README.md

 ## 🛠️ Technologies
 HTML5, CSS3, JavaScript with custom animations and effects

+## 🌐 Usage
+Open `index.html` in any web browser or visit the live demo on Vercel.

 ## 👨‍💻 Author
 **Vishal Jain** - AI & ML Engineer specializing in Computer Vision and Full-Stack Development